 The Environmental Protection Agency's Prevention Tips

 The U.S. Environmental Protection Agency provides common household hazardous waste and some common solutions.
-Leftover household products that can catch fire, react or explode under certain circumstances include paints, cleaners, oils, batteries and pesticides.
-All of these products can have hazardous ingredients and it is is necessary to use special care and instructions when you get rid of them.
-To start, it is important that you always monitor the use, storage and disposal of products with hazardous substances in your home.
-If you get rid of the products incorrectly, such as pouring them down the drain, on the ground, into storm sewers or in putting them with you regular trash, you run the risk of bringing harmful long or short term effects to your home, family, pets and yourself depending on the product and chemical.
+Leftover household products that can catch fire, react or explode under certain circumstances include paints, cleaners, oils, batteries, and pesticides.
+All of these products can have hazardous ingredients and it is necessary to use special care and instructions when you get rid of them.
+To start, it is important that you always monitor the use, storage, and disposal of products with hazardous substances in your home.
+If you get rid of the products incorrectly, such as pouring them down the drain, on the ground, into storm sewers, or putting them with your regular trash, you run the risk of bringing harmful long or short-term effects to your home, family, pets and yourself depending on the product and chemical.

-Some general safety tips to prevent any harm in your home include follow instructions for use and storage of a product, read product labels for disposal directions, never store hazardous products in food containers and check with your local environmental, health or solid waste agency for how to manage these products or chemicals in your area.
+Some general safety tips to prevent any harm in your home include following instructions for the use and storage of a product, reading product labels for disposal directions, never storing hazardous products in food containers, and checking with your local environmental, health, or solid waste agency for how to manage these products or chemicals in your area.

 Learn about Lead Exposure and Prevention

-A couple of tips for prevention include talk to your state or local health department about testing paint and dust from your home for lead, make sure your child does not have access to peeling paint or other chewable/easy to grab surfaces that have lead-based paint on them, create barriers between living and play areas that may possibly contain lead if you have no gotten them checked out or are waiting to, routinely wash childrenâ€™s hands and toys and routinely mop floors and wipe windows.
+A couple of tips for prevention include talking to your state or local health department about testing paint and dust from your home for lead, making sure your child does not have access to peeling paint or other chewable/easy-to-grab surfaces that have lead-based paint on them, create barriers between living and play areas that may possibly contain lead if you have no gotten them checked out or are waiting to, routinely wash childrenâ€™s hands and toys and routinely mop floors and wipe windows.

 Courtesy of: The U.S. Environmental Protection Agency & Centers for Disease Control and Prevention